-The obligation to have a Comprehensive Safeguards Agreement and Additional Protocol with the IAEA
+The obligation to have Safeguards Agreements and Additional Protocols with the IAEA

-- These are only minimum requirements, and the TPNW implicitly encourages states parties to adhere to the highest safeguards standard.
+- These are only minimum requirements, and the TPNW implicitly encourages states parties to adhere to the highest standard of safeguards.
 At present, this is the above-mentioned CSA and an AP.

 - If a nuclear-armed state eliminates its nuclear-weapons programme and then adheres to the TPNW it will be obliged to conclude a safeguards agreement that provides ‘credible assurance of the non-diversion of declared nuclear material from peaceful nuclear activities and of the absence of undeclared nuclear material or activities in that State Party as a whole’.
 (Article 4(1)).
 This formulation equates to, at least, a CSA and a full AP.
 This means that the state in question will have to upgrade its existing safeguards agreement to a CSA and the requisite AP.
 Negotiations on these safeguards must start within 180 days, with the resultant treaty entering into force within 18 months of the TPNW’s entry into force for the state in question.
 These states must maintain, as a minimum, these safeguards, but may adopt more far-reaching safeguards in the future.